thagikura/android-SynchronizedNotifications/README.md

 This is a forked version of the [Android SynchronizedNotifications][4], in addition of which sample, changed the code structure to use [Dagger][5], [Mockito][6] and [Robolectric][7] to make the code more testable.

-A basic sample showing how to use simple or synchronized notifications.
-This allows users to dismiss events from either their phone or wearable device simultaneously.

 Instruction to run the tests
 ------------
 `./gradlew clean test`